Mitgliederverwaltung am Laptop

 If you want to be on the safe side of the law, then we recommend our legal documents with 9 prepared legal proposals on member issues.

-Submission of a loan agreement for objects in the association
+• Submission of a loan agreement for objects in the club

 Vorlage für Vorstände